CamIce2002/HallsofSovngarde/README.md

   > 2.30 to 2.32
 * Skyrim's Got Talent - Improve As a Bard
   > 1.63 to 1.64
+* Skyrim's Got Talent - Player Reactions Addon
+  > 1.03 to 1.04
 * Time Flies SE
   > 7.2.2 to 7.3.7
+* Indecent Exposure - Immersive Naked Reactions
+  > 0.5 to 0.5.1
 * Take a Peek - New Stealth Mechanic
   > 1.21 to 1.22
+* Sweeping Organizes Stuff - Use Broom to Clean Mess
+  > 0.4 to 0.5.2
+* Simple Fishing Overhaul - FLM Addon
+  > 1.1 to 1.2
 * Immersive Interactions - Animated Actions
   > 1.72 to 1.74
 * NPC Animation Remix (OAR)